RSM2001/sem_coursework/use-cases/use-case-3.md

 ## EXTENSIONS

-1a.
-N value is invalid (bigger than number of records available)
+1a. system can't find the sql file.
-    1a1. error message is returned.
+    1a1. system ends error message.

 ## SUB-VARIATIONS